Mount Allan is a prominent Kananaskis peak accessible from Ribbon Creek or Dead Man's Flats.

 From Dead Man's Flats, Mount Allan is past the full length of Pigeon Mountain and wedged between slightly lower Mount Collembola and massive 10,191 ft Mount Lougheed.

 Early arrival at the trail-head finds a middle-aged couple from Colorado in need of assistance.
 They have been counselled to hike the north route of Mount Allan but after several qualifying questions about their preferences combined with discreet examination of their footwear, detailed instructions are provided for the summit of Pigeon Mountain.

 The hike then begins to the summit of 2,819 m (9,289 ft) Mount Allan via the north route from Dead Man's Flats.

 This is a reconnaissance mission for a potential hike early in August to traverse Mount Allan.

 The south access from Ribbon Creek to the summit of Mount Allan has been hiked recently.
 This hike is quality assurance for the other two thirds.

-Today's hike to the summit on the north route from Dead Man's Flats with return the same way and has not been personally done previously.
+Today's hike to the summit on the north route from Dead Man's Flats, with return the same way, has not been personally done previously.
 Forest access is long but the intoxicating aroma is overwhelming and vistas begin to open up as elevation is gradually gained.